NZMSA/2022-Phase-2/3. Data Science/README.md

 - [ ] Graphing any Numerical Sections of the dataset.

 In addition:
-- [ ] Comment on the dataset that is provided to you.
+- [ ] Comment on the dataset that is provided to you based on the EDA.

 You are also to convert any columns to their appropriate types when required.

-## Data Preparation:
+## Part 2 - Data Preparation:
 Now that you know your data inside and out, you are to clean the dataset by removing any unused values and make the dataset usable to train the model.

 Note that the models used in the next section only understand numbers.